xelxebar/tmux-addons/nesting/README.md

 There are three primary states a session can be in, named by punning on the word "focus":

-* `focused`: session has the focus and responds as expected,
+* `focused`: session has focus and responds to prefix key,
-* `myopic`: session is "too far away", *i.e.* more deeply nested than the currently focused session, and
+* `underfocussed`: session is "too far away", *i.e.* more deeply nested than the currently focused session, and
-* `hyperopic`: session is "too close", *i.e.* less deeply nested than the currently focused session.
+* `overfocussed`: session is "too close", *i.e.* less deeply nested than the currently focused session.

-The `blurred` state is a transient one that `myopic` and `hyperopic` both transition through---essentially, it just factors out the common code between them.
+The `blurred` state is a transient one that `underfocussed` and `overfocussed` both transition through---essentially, it just factors out the common code between them.

 The primary mechanism works by abusing `bind-key` and `send-keys` in conjunction.
 The `send-keys` command acts as a message passing mechanism